 Online courses and webinars are for longer engagements, while in-person workshops allow for in-depth exploration of topics such as culture change, nursing leadership or teamwork.
 Annual LTC Educators’ Days help experiment with practical resources like an online tool that simplifies poster and infographic design and innovative educational methods, such as arts-based learning.
 What is more, for maximum flexibility, teams can attend some events such as the next Culture Change Exchange in person or through online live streaming.

-Colleges, universities, and LTC homes collaborate with the CLRIs to enhance evidence-based curriculum and clinical experiences.
+Colleges, universities, and LTC homes collaborate with the Ontario CLRI to enhance evidence-based curriculum and clinical experiences.
 This prepares students for the sector and builds staff capacity and leadership.
-For example last fall, Algonquin College, the Perley & Rideau Veterans’ Health Centre and the Bruyère CLRI teamed up for a 4th year BScN student gerontology-intensive placement.
-Homes looking to enhance students’ experiences can use the Schlegel CLRI’s implementation guide on the Living Classroom model for PSW training and the Baycrest CLRI’s summer interprofessional internship toolkit.
+For example last fall, Algonquin College, the Perley & Rideau Veterans’ Health Centre and the Ontario CLRI teamed up for a 4th year BScN student gerontology-intensive placement.
+Homes looking to enhance students’ experiences can use the Ontario CLRI implementation guide on the Living Classroom model for PSW training and the summer interprofessional internship toolkit.

 Learning opportunities also target other stakeholders.
-For example, CLRI researchers presented to decision makers at the 2016 OANHSS Capacity Planning Summit.
-The Bruyère CLRI and the Champlain Region Family Council Network organized a one day conference for families.
-The Baycrest CLRI supported an evaluation of the Ontario Long Term Care Clinicians’ medical director curriculum.
-In March, OARC and the CLRIs will run Togetherness Training Workshops for Residents’ Council presidents, assistants, and administrators (Toronto March 9 and Ottawa March 28).
+For example, Ontario CLRI researchers presented to decision makers at the 2016 OANHSS Capacity Planning Summit.
+The Ontario CLRI and the Champlain Region Family Council Network organized a one day conference for families.
+Additionally, the Ontario CLRI supported an evaluation of the Ontario Long Term Care Clinicians’ medical director curriculum.
+In March, OARC and the Ontario CLRI will run Togetherness Training Workshops for Residents’ Council presidents, assistants, and administrators (Toronto March 9 and Ottawa March 28).

-Since 2011, the CLRIs and their partners have developed and delivered a myriad of educational opportunities in keeping with their mandate.
-In looking to the future of the CLRI program, participants in a 2016 province-wide Stakeholder Engagement and Needs Assessment rated education-based options most highly for continued engagement with the CLRI program.
+Since 2011, the Ontario CLRI and their partners have developed and delivered a myriad of educational opportunities in keeping with their mandate.
+In looking to the future of the Ontario CLRI, participants in a 2016 province-wide Stakeholder Engagement and Needs Assessment rated education-based options most highly for continued engagement with the Ontario CLRI.

 To download tools including e-learning modules, trainers’ modules or guides, visit the Resource section of this website.

-Details of upcoming learning opportunities are available in our News/Events section.
+Details of upcoming learning opportunities are available in our Events section.